jon-harper/OmniBox/docs/bom.md

 ## Optional Components

+### CPU and Display Fasteners

+Most configurations use a display and many will have a CPU.
+See the git [`Trays/CPU`][9] and [`Panels/Display`][10] folders for information fasteners specific to your CPU and display mount, if needed.

+### Other Supported Parts

-See the [Supported Parts Overview](support.md) for a full list of parts and mounting locations, including for Raspberry Pis.
+See the [Supported Parts Overview][8] for a full list of parts and mounting locations.
 Some configurations require additional fasteners or fans.

 [1]: https://www.amazon.com/gp/product/B08LV4D8SB
 [2]: https://www.amazon.com/gp/product/B07QQ22DTB